XL Special MycoBox Grow Kit

 The longer you leave it, the more moisture will be lost from the substrate and if too much moisture is lost, colonisation will just not happen.

-Always inoculate your grow kits as soon as you possibly can!
+Always use your grow kits as soon as you possibly can!

 Advice

 - This grow kit is tailored for larger flush sizes.
-If you’re a beginner, we would recommend any of our MycoPots Grow Kits.
+If you’re looking for the opportunity to grow three different gourmet varieties at the same time – try our PF-Tek MycoPots Grow Kit.

-- Typically takes around 5-8 weeks to fully colonise in optimal conditions (incubator set to 26℃).
-Exact times are impossible to say as it’s dependant on genetics.
+- Typically takes around 5-8 weeks to fully colonise in optimal conditions.
+Exact times are impossible to say as it’s dependant on a lot of factors like genetics, etc.

 - A gourmet multispore syringe can have tens of thousands / millions of different genetics, so it can be pot luck which traits you get.
 Whereas a gourmet culture syringe has predictable and pre-determined genetics.

-- Some wood-loving species like Shiitake fruit on this substrate.
+- Some wood-loving species like Shiitake will fruit on this substrate.

 Important